-- (1) For the purposes of these Rules, anything that which is not considered by these Rules: - (a) The Arbitrators shall have full discretion if the matter is raised during a moot round. - (b) The Competition Conveners shall have full discretion. - (2) There should be at least two Arbitrators for all moots.
-The Semi-Finals and Grand Final will be arbitrated by at least three Arbitrators. - (3) Arbitrators will be any one or more of: - (a) Judges currently serving of an Australian Court. - (b) Retired judges of an Australian Court. - (c) Barristers or solicitors, or other legal practitioners. - (d) Legal academics; or - (e) Other law graduates with significant experience in judging and/or participating in mooting competitions. - (4) Arbitrators must inform the Competition Convenors of any potential conflict of interest as soon as possible before the commencement of Oral Submissions. - (5) Coaches are permitted to arbitrate Oral Submissions provided: - (a) They meet the criteria rule described in Rule 14(3). - (b) They are not a current law student. - (c) They inform the Competition Convenors of any conflicts of interest prior to the commencement of the Round; and - (d) They do not arbitrate any Team from their University. - (6) Bench notes will be provided to all Arbitrators, and Teams, prior to the commencement of the oral rounds.
+- 1. For the purposes of these Rules, anything that which is not considered by these Rules: - (a) The Arbitrators shall have full discretion if the matter is raised during a moot round. - (b) The Competition Conveners shall have full discretion. - 2.
+There should be at least two Arbitrators for all moot rounds prior to the Semi-Finals and Grand Final, except in exceptional circumstances. - 3.
+In exceptional circumstances, if a moot prior to the Semi-Finals and Grand Final is only able to proceed with one Arbitrator, scoring may be awarded in accordance with rule 15(4). - 4.
+The Semi-Finals and Grand Final will be arbitrated by at least three Arbitrators.

+- 5. Arbitrators will be any one or more of: - (a) Judges currently serving of an Australian Court. - (b) Retired judges of an Australian Court. - (c) Barristers or solicitors, or other legal practitioners. - (d) Legal academics; or - 6.
+Other law graduates with significant experience in judging and/or participating in mooting competitions.
+Arbitrators must inform the Competition Convenors of any potential conflict of interest as soon as possible before the commencement of Oral Submissions. - 7.
+Coaches are permitted to arbitrate Oral Submissions provided: - (a) They meet the criteria rule described in Rule 14(5). - (b) They inform the Competition Convenors of any conflicts of interest prior to the commencement of the Round; and - (c) They do not arbitrate any Team from their University. - (d) They do not arbitrate a team that will be competing against their university in the general rounds.
+Note: as the Top 16 rankings are not set until after the general rounds, there may be circumstances during the final rounds where a team coach has previously judged his or her team's opponent in the general rounds. - (e) Bench notes will be provided to all Arbitrators, and Teams, prior to the commencement of the oral rounds.